 The claims comprising the Brewery Creek Project were initially staked in 1987 by Noranda Exploration Limited, and most of the mineralized zones that have been mined to date were identified by 1989 through detailed geochemical surveys.
-Since 1989 more than 200,000 meters of drilling has been completed in addition to comprehensive soil sampling and trenching programs.
+Since 1989, more than 295,000 meters of drilling have been completed in addition to comprehensive soil sampling and trenching programs.

-In 2011, Golden Predator Corp. drilled approximately 55,000 meters resulting in the delineation of the Schooner, Sleeman and Classic resources, as well as increasing confidence in existing resources.
-In 2012, Golden Predator Corp. drilled approximately 27,000 meters and discovered the Lone Star mineralized zone.
+Golden Predator Corp. drilled approximately 55,000 meters in 2011 resulting in the delineation of the Schooner and Sleeman resources, and Classic zone, as well as increasing confidence in existing resources.
+In 2012, Golden Predator Corp. drilled approximately 31,800 meters and discovered the Lone Star mineralized zone.